 Avoiding half of the kitchen, despite there being no obstructions, just isn’t acceptable.
 The area that the vacuum did move around still caused problems, with the Max even getting caught on a bit of grouting.
 Ultimately, the poor navigation lets the side down and the Max couldn’t reliably clean my house.

-For just a little more money, you can buy the RoboRock S5 Max, which has better clean-up skills, far better navigation with proper zoning and no-go areas, and it’s even a half-decent mop, too.
+For just a little more money, you can buy the RoboRock S5 Max, which has better clean-up skills, far better navigation with proper zoning and no-go areas, and it’s even a half-decent mop, too, and there’s an even wider selection of the best robot vacuum cleaners in my list.